Spyderisk/system-modeller-docs/README.md

 ## Contributors

-The documentation was written by Nick Fair with some assistance from [Stephen C. Phillips](https://github.com/scp93ch).
+The documentation was written by Nic Fair with some assistance from [Stephen C. Phillips](https://github.com/scp93ch).

 ## Licence